jorgeatcabo/MyReads/starter/README.md

 ## Backend Server

-This project provide a backend server for you to develop against.
+This app provides a backend server.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)